 Housing benefits depend on the service member’s rank and the number of dependents.
 It’s adjusted for the varying costs of living throughout the country.

 This is a service member benefit.
-However, the spouse can live with them either on or off base and enjoy the assurance of being able to pay rent whether or not the spouse has found a job.
+The spouse can live with them either on or off base and enjoy the assurance of being able to pay rent whether or not the spouse has found a job.

 MyCAA is the Military Spouse Career Advancement Account.
-It provides up to $4,000 to military spouses pursuing a license, certification, or an associate degree.
-Only spouses of service members from ranks E-1 to E-5, W-1, W-2, O-1, or O-2 are eligible.
+It provides up to $4,000 to military spouses pursuing a license, certification or an associate’s degree.
+Only spouses of service members from ranks E-1 to E-5, W-1, W-2, O-1 or O-2 are eligible.
 You can learn more about the MyCAA Program here.

 Children can use the GI Bill up to age 26.
 Spouses can use the GI Bill up to 15 years after the veteran’s service has ended.
 This article covers more information about transferring GI Bill benefits to family members.